 to the World of Reading and Technology

 This board is for class totals for Reading Counts.
-This year's theme is "Dive Deep into Reading".
+This year's theme is "Race Into Reading".
 The

-more points a class gets the bigger the type of fish they catch.
+more points a class gets the farther their car will travel.

-This board is for class totals for Reading Counts from 2011/2012.
+Thisboard is for class totals for Reading Counts from 2013/2014.
 The

-more points a class got the farther they moved in the solar system.
-The top class read 6,395 and made it to Neptune.
-Our top student last year read 1,724 points.
-Our school finished the year with a total of 60,478 Reading Counts Points.
+more points a class got the farther they went on the Periodic Chart.
+The top class read 8,579.
+Our top student last year read 1,667 points in one school year.
+Our school finished the year with a total of 75,281 Reading Counts Points.